AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-02-reusing-existing-bpa-content/quizz.md

-# ☼ UNIT 2 - QUIZZ
+# 🌸 UNIT 2 - QUIZZ

-## :small_red_triangle_down: Which of the following answers are benefits of SAP Build Process Automation?
+## 💮 Which of the following answers are benefits of SAP Build Process Automation?

 _There are two correct answers._